Parcels-code/virtualship/docs/user-guide/quickstart.md

 ![GIF of example VirtualShip log output](example_log_instruments.gif)

-Low complexity simulations (e.g. small space-time domains and fewer instrument deployments) will be relatively fast.
+Small simulations (e.g. small space-time domains and fewer instrument deployments) will be relatively fast.
 For large, complex expeditions, it _could_ take up to an hour to simulate the measurements depending on your choices.
 Waiting for simulation is a great time to practice your level of patience.
 A skill much needed in oceanographic fieldwork ;-)

 Why not browse through previous real-life [blogs and expedition reports](https://virtualship.readthedocs.io/en/latest/user-guide/assignments/Sail_the_ship.html#Reporting) in the meantime?!

 #### Using pre-downloaded data (optional)

 By default, VirtualShip will stream data 'on-the-fly' from the Copernicus Marine Data Store, meaning no prior data download is necessary.
-However, should you wish to use pre-downloaded data instead (e.g. due to limited internet connection or wanting to use different input data) you can do so by adding the `--from-data` flag to the `virtualship run` command and specifying a `<PATH_TO_DATA_DIR>`.
+However, if you prefer to use pre-downloaded data instead (e.g. due to limited internet connection or wanting to use different input data) you can do so by running `virtualship run EXPEDITION_NAME --from-data <PATH_TO_DATA_DIR>`.

 Enter `virtualship run --help` to see the full description of the `--from-data` flag and its usage.